 The modification of proteins with ubiquitin is an important cellular mechanism for targeting abnormal or short-lived proteins for degradation.
 Ubiquitination involves at least three classes of enzymes: ubiquitin-activating enzymes, or E1s, ubiquitin-conjugating enzymes, or E2s, and ubiquitin-protein ligases, or E3s.
 This gene encodes a member of the E2 ubiquitin-conjugating enzyme family.
 The encoded protein shares 100% sequence identity with the mouse and rat counterparts, which indicates that this enzyme is highly conserved in eukaryotes.
 Multiple alternatively spliced transcript variants encoding the same protein have been found for this gene. [provided by RefSeq, Jun 2013]

 GeneCards Summary for UBE2E3 Gene

 UBE2E3 (Ubiquitin-Conjugating Enzyme E2E 3) is a Protein Coding gene.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Remodeling of Adherens Junctions.
-GO annotations related to this gene include ubiquitin-protein transferase activity.
-An important paralog of this gene is UBE2L6.
+Among its related pathways are Immune System and Remodeling of Adherens Junctions.
+GO annotations related to this gene include ligase activity and acid-amino acid ligase activity.
+An important paralog of this gene is UBE2D3.

 UniProtKB/Swiss-Prot for UBE2E3 Gene